otsaloma/dataiter/doc/aggregation.rst

 * :func:`~dataiter.var`

-These common aggregation functions are provided for two reasons: (1) they provide shorter, more convenient syntax than using lambda functions and (2) they allow a huge conditional speed up under the hood.
+These common aggregation functions are provided for two reasons: (1) they provide shorter, more convenient syntax than typing out lambda functions and (2) they allow a huge conditional speed up under the hood.
 The relevant caveat here is that they work only for single column calculations.
 If you need to use multiple columns, such as for calculating a weighted mean, see the next section on using arbitrary lambda functions.
 And see the last section on when and how you can